jdyver/cd-demo/README.md

     `git branch`

 ### Step 1.
 Single cluster configured for CLI
- - Clear out the old/other cluster profiles (Requirement to be removed)
+ - Clear out the old/other cluster profiles (This requirement to be removed)

     `dcos cluster remove --all`